 It was a bold move to attract media attention.
 The event was run, as were the Food Media Awards, by Ian Parmenter’s Consuming Passions organisation.
 Naturally, leading food media personalities could not resist a glittering awards ceremony where they could congratulate each other in glamorous surroundings.
 And while they were there, they could discover the delights of Kangaroo Island marron and Barossa Valley sausage.

 In 2014, Tasting Australia took a new direction under the control of the South Australian Government’s events arm.
 It now focuses on showcasing local restaurants and producers.

-The event was originally focused on Elder Park on the bank of the River Torrens, close to the Festival Centre where the Awards night was held.
+The event was originally based in Elder Park on the bank of the River Torrens, close to the Festival Centre where the Awards night was held.
 The free festival centre has since been moved to Victoria Square.
 Events, including special dinners, long-table lunches, tours and masterclasses are held across Adelaide and nearby regions.

 In 2018, Adelaide’s claim as Australia’s food capital was enhanced when city restaurant Orana was named restaurant of the year in the Good Food Guide awards.
-Orana’s chef, Jock Zonfrillo, has for some years been the Programming Director of the festival.
+Orana’s chef, Jock Zonfrillo, was for some years the Programming Director of the festival.

 The 2019 Tasting Australia Town Square event, held over nine days in April, attracted around 60,000 people.
 In total, the festival included more than 90 ticketed and free events.